ganbarodigital/go_pipe/README.md

 by default.

 You can provide a list of functional options for us to call.
 We'll pass in the Pipe, for you to reconfigure.
+If your functional option returns an error, we'll store that in the Pipe, and stop processing any further functional options.

 ```golang
 package main